Skip to main content

 Browse and download files, including skills, scripts, and workspace data

-To download a skill, open the instance, go to Server, and browse .openclaw/skills/{skill-name}/.
+To download an agent’s skill, open the instance, go to Server, and browse .openclaw/skills/{skill-name}/.
 You can download the SKILL.md, scripts, references, or any file the agent created.

 Read Environment and Integrations together.